cspr-rad/kairos-spec/src/spec.typ

 By configuring the streaming replication to be synchronous, we can additionally achieve reliable freshness of the data across all servers.
 Moreover, it makes the cluster more resilient if the primary server fails after updating.
 In an asynchronous setting, data could be written to the primary server, which could afterwards fail before sending the update to the standby server, leading to loss of data.
 In a synchronous setting, the update to the primary server would fail and require a retry until the update gets replicated across all instances.

 The number of standby servers can be arbitrarily increased or decreased.
-For the PoC we decided to start with one primary server and two replicating standby servers.
+For version 0.1 we decided to use one primary server and two replicating standby servers.

 Naively, we might want to consider building a failsafe into the Validium smart contract in case the Validium's state gets lost.
 After all, such a situation would be disasterous.
 However, building a failsafe would itself create risk and complexity.
 Therefore, we opt to focus on building data redundancy as mentioned above, including measures such having the three servers spread out geographically.